Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Abstract

 \section{Abstract}

 In our previous work [Phys.~Rev.~E \textbf{104}, 014124 (2021)], we developed a method for analyzing classical liquids using the functional renormalization group (FRG) without relying on a hard-core reference system.
-In this paper, we extend that method to three-dimensional liquids.
+In this paper, we extend this method to three-dimensional liquids.
 We describe an efficient approach for performing the spatial integrals that appear in the renormalization group equations, which is essential for realizing numerical calculations in three dimensions.
-As a demonstration of our method, we present its application to the Lennard-Jones liquid.
-By calculating thermodynamic quantities and the pair distribution function near the critical point, we find that, compared with integral equation methods, the FRG approach preserves thermodynamic consistency much more effectively and more accurately reproduces the results of molecular dynamics simulations.
-Moreover, we successfully capture characteristic phase-transition phenomena with FRG, such as the softening of pressure near the critical temperature.
-Our results suggest that FRG can provide a more accurate framework for describing classical liquids than conventional methods such as integral equation theories.
+As a demonstration, we present its application to the Lennard-Jones liquids.
+Through calculations of thermodynamic quantities, we find that FRG preserves thermodynamic consistency (TC) better than traditional integral-equation methods such as the hypernetted-chain, Percus-Yevick, and Kovalenko-Hirata closures.
+Taking the molecular dynamics results as a benchmark, we also show that FRG can achieve an accuracy comparable to that of integral-equation methods that incorporate TC, such as the Rogers-Young closure.
+We further assess the accuracy of the pair distribution function and examine whether our method remains applicable below the critical temperature.
+Our results demonstrate that FRG provides a new method for describing classical liquids with accuracy comparable to modern liquid theories.